On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Introduction

-If $\kappa(K_X +\Delta/{\rm Spec}(R))\geq 0$ and ${\rm Supp}(\phi^{-1}(s))\subset \lfloor \Delta \rfloor$, then we can run a $(K_X+\Delta)$-minimal model program over $\Spec R$ which terminates with a minimal model. \end{theorem} This theorem can be used, for example, to construct canonical skeletons of degenerations of varieties with non-negative Kodaira dimension (\cite{NX16}), and allows for descending positive characteristic deformations of threefolds under operations of the minimal model program.\\
+Theorem \ref{t-mmp-families+} can be used, for example, to construct canonical skeletons of degenerations of varieties with non-negative Kodaira dimension (\cite{NX16}), and allows for descending deformations of threefolds under operations of the minimal model program.
+In particular, we are able to provide an answer to \cite[Question 5.2]{HW17} for lifts to characteristic zero contingent upon the resolutions of singularities.
+This gives a new insight into \cite{LS14}. \begin{theorem} Let $(R,\mathfrak{m})$ be a DVR of mixed characteristic $(0,p)$ for $p>5$ and with a perfect residue field $k$.

+Let $X$ be a three-dimensional $\Q$-factorial terminal variety projective over $k$.
+Suppose that $K_X$ is pseudo-effective and that $X$ lifts to a scheme $\XX$ over $R$.
+Further, assume that log resolutions of all log pairs with the underlying variety being birational to $\XX$ exist (and are given by a sequence of blow-ups along the non-snc locus).
+Then the following hold. \begin{enumerate} \item A (possibly non-$\Q$-factorial) minimal model of $X$ lifts over $R$. \item If $N^1(\XX/\Spec R)\to N^1(X)$ is surjective, then \begin{enumerate} \item every sequence of steps of a $K_X$-mmp lifts over $R$, and \item all $\Q$-factorial minimal models of $X$ lift over $R$. \end{enumerate} \item If $K_X$ is big, then the canonical model of $X$ lifts over $R$. \end{enumerate} \end{theorem} Here, $N^1(X) = \Pic(X) \otimes \Q /{\equiv}$; this is the set of $\Q$-line bundles up to numerical equivalence.
+Further, we say that a scheme $X$ \emph{lifts} over $R$ if there exists a flat projective morphism $\XX \to \Spec R$ such that the central fibre $\XX_{\fram}$ is isomorphic to $X$.

+As a corollary to (2b), we get that liftability of three-dimensional terminal Calabi-Yau varieties is a birational invariant.
+Here we say that a projective variety $X$ is \emph{Calabi-Yau} if $\omega_X$ is trivial and $H^i(X,\OO_X)=0$ for $0 < i < \mathrm{dim} X$. \begin{theorem} Let $(R,\mathfrak{m})$ be a complete DVR of mixed characteristic $(0,p)$ for $p>5$ and with a perfect residue field $k$.

+Let $X$ and $Y$ be three-dimensional terminal $\Q$-factorial projective Calabi-Yau varieties defined over $k$.
+Suppose that $X$ and $Y$ are birational and that $X$ lifts to a scheme $\mathcal{X}$ over $R$.
+Further, assume that log resolutions of all log pairs with the underlying variety being birational to $\mathcal{X}$ exist (and are given by a sequence of blow-ups along the non-snc locus).

+Then $Y$ lifts over $R$ as well. \end{theorem} It is necessary to assume that $R$ is complete to guarantee that $N^1(\XX/\Spec R) \to N^1(X)$ is surjective (see Lemma \ref{l-lblift}).\\